BHQST/3301/PI_Mobi/README.md

     - This displays a big chunk of hex code that reverts back to a .png.
 The hint was the title of the page LesTriosMages.png a refference to the 3 mages.
 The raw data can be found in [`Assets`](https://github/BHQST/3301/Assets/LesTriosMages.txt) for followers looking to learn a skill.
 You can also go directly to the image [`hex.png`](Solves/hex.png).

 ![LesTriosMages](Solves/hex.png)
   - This is located on **"Monumento a Giordano Bruno"**.
-This statue was erected in the same exact location as whete bruno was burned at the stake.
+This statue was erected in the same exact location as where bruno was burned at the stake.
 There was also a poster located on the statue, See below.
   - ![Poster](Posters/Cicada-4Chan1-1024x1024.jpg)

   - http://popfilesxuru7lsr.onion/~C3301/despierta.mp4